-Ravi recently joined Building Hope as its newest full time employee after a long corporate career with AT&T. Originally born in India and raised in NJ, he graduated from Rutgers University with a triple major in IT, Psychology, and Religion.
+Ravi Jaishankar joined Building Hope in April 2019 after a long corporate career with AT&T. Originally born in India and raised in NJ, he graduated from Rutgers University with a triple major in IT, Psychology, and Religion.
 Ravi arrived in Breckenridge in late 2016 to pursue his passions, deepen his commitment to health and wellness and discover meaningful life.
-He enjoys snowboarding, biking, motorcycling, backpacking, and has worked to cultivate a meditation practice, teach yoga philosophy, and facilitate mental health support groups.
+He enjoys snowboarding, skiing, biking, motorcycling, backpacking, and has worked to cultivate a meditation practice, teach yoga philosophy, meditation classes, and facilitate mental health support groups.
 His goal is to discover the applications of yoga/meditation to psychotherapy and develop a practice integrating the two.